AriesJ12/Full-fledge-website-first-/README.md

 - ~~REGISTER~~
     -still need encryption for register
     -still dont know the info to get from the user(erd)
-- Form validation
-    -Registration
-        - ~~empty spaces~~
-        - ~~confirm password = password~~
-        - password length
-        - email value
-        - username already exist
-        - might use ajax because of the thing before this -Login (ajax might be needed for below)
-        -wrong password
-        -username is not in the database

 -~~ Profile~~
     -change password option
         -newPassword validation